DanielKolocka/Clooper-Backend-Task/README.md

 Admin:
 Manage users ( activate and deactivate ) and manage properties

-•	On creation of a property send a notification email, 20 minutes later, to metrics@clooper.com each time a user publishes a property on the platform;
+- On creation of a property send a notification email, 20 minutes later, to metrics@clooper.com each time a user publishes a property on the platform;
-•	email should describe the published property and the user.
+- email should describe the published property and the user.
-•	A user has the following attributes (first_name, last_name, email, phone, is_admin ( boolean ), is_active );
+- A user has the following attributes (first_name, last_name, email, phone, is_admin ( boolean ), is_active );
-•	A user must be approved by the admin before they can create, update, delete and publish, but they can search for a property.
+- A user must be approved by the admin before they can create, update, delete and publish, but they can search for a property.

-A property has the following attributes name, address, type => flat, description, image_url, total_rooms => 3 bdrm, occupancy_type => single,
+A property has the following attributes: name, address, type (flat), description, image_url, total_rooms (3 bdrm), occupancy_type (single), rent_amount ($1200),
-rent_amount => $1200,
-rent_frequency => monthly,
+rent_frequency (monthly),
-is_published => true|false
+is_published (true|false)

 Note:
 Property is not automatically published when it is created, and can only be published when approved by an admin